orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Probably have to OAuth for cloud providers until they allow direct integration into their platforms.
 So an account per user probably doesnt work for free tier.

-User-controlled ownership of data.
-Creating a new VCS in which the central platform (i.e. the GitHub) is only an index akin to DNS.
+User-controlled ownership of data: By creating a new VCS in which the central platform (i.e. the GitHub) is only an index akin to DNS.

 ---